Skip to content

-I’ve recently written a blog about why gorgeous pictures aren’t enough to sell your products on a website, but as an extension to that, how about a business which produces something which you can’t take pictures of, or which sells a service?
+I’ve recently written a blog about why gorgeous pictures aren’t enough to sell your products on a website.
+But as an extension to that, how about a business which produces something which you can’t take pictures of, or which sells a service?

 If you think it’s hard writing descriptions for bespoke items, try writing them for intangibles or services!
 For something like life coaching, or some flavour of business consultancy, how do you go about describing that to people?

 You need to tell them about how much better your service will make their situation (whether personal life or business).
 You could give a selection of scenarios that you could help them with, but you’ll need some kind of data or evidence to bolster your claims.
-But even that is hard in some cases!
+But even that is hard in some cases.

 Customer reviews could be the only way to give proof that you’re a good therapist, perhaps – you can’t exactly share before and after pictures!